Stru17/CS-4400-Intro-to-Databases-Team-Project/README.md

-# Group 21's 4400 Final Project
+# Group 21's CS 4400 Final Project
-This is Group 21's Phase 4 Project.
-Group 21 composes of Abhiram Bharatham, Carson Anderson, Sebastian Jankowski, Sean Ru, and Richard Zhang.
+CS 4400 is an Intro to Databases class at Georgia Tech, and this repo consists of my team's final project.

 ## Setup
 ### Prerequistes